lewiscodes/Battleships/ReadMe.txt

 FUTURE ENHANCEMENTS
 * i like the idea of the theme styling to look like it has been drawn with a pencil.
 Investigate the posibility of this (e.g. https://balsamiq.com/)
+* make a notification to show the computer guessing, what they guessed and if it was successful or not
 * intercept a page refresh to make sure the user doesn't lose their game progress.

 KNOWN BUGS